 Westminster Alumnus Named to One of Most Prestigious Graduate Fellowships

-As he started his senior year, Westminster Senior Class President Joseph Opoku ’18, a member of Phi Delta Theta from Accra, Ghana, submitted an application for one of the world’s most prestigious graduate fellowship programs, Schwarzman Scholars, located at Schwarzman College at Tsinghua University in Beijing, China.
+As he started his senior year, Westminster Senior Class President Joseph Opoku ’18 from Accra, Ghana, submitted an application for one of the world’s most prestigious graduate fellowship programs, Schwarzman Scholars, located at Schwarzman College at Tsinghua University in Beijing, China.
 He submitted three essays, three letters of recommendations, a CV, and a minute-long introductory video, along with 2,800 other applicants.

 “In November, I was invited for an interview in New York City with the Schwarzman Scholars selection committee,” Opoku says.
 “I was interviewed by a high profile panel of six people, including the program’s global head of admissions.
 Questions focused on my leadership experience, current work at the U.S. Chamber of Commerce, my Westminster senior thesis on China in Africa, artificial intelligence, and my non-profit work in Ghana.”